tamas-l/apex-coverage-analytics/README.md

 The information stored in this object are very detailed, there are some limitations though:

  - The Tolling API does not provide sufficient querying capabilities to do meaningful aggregations on these data.
- - These records are not retained for long.
+ - The records are not retained for long.
 Even under the duration of a test run they are periodically wiped out.

 In order to overcome this, Apex coverage records are periodically fetched from SFDC and accumulated locally in MongoDB.